Management System and Rules

 2. Overseas Laws and Regulations

-A strategic approach to international chemicals management adopted by the Governing Council of the United Nations Environment Programme in 2002.
+- 2Strategic Approach to International Chemicals Management (SAICM): A strategic approach to international chemicals management adopted by the International Conference on Chemicals Management (ICCM) and approved by the United Nations Environment Programme (UNEP) in 2006.

-European Union regulations regarding the registration, evaluation, approval and restriction of chemical substances.
+- 3Registration, Evaluation, Authorization and Restriction of Chemicals (REACH): EU regulations regarding the registration, evaluation, approval and restriction of chemical substances.

 Voluntary Chemicals Management Initiatives